mcnabbian/automated_journal/README.md

 I will break this project down into the following steps:
 1. Write a program that I can run and send an automated email. ✅
 2. Get that email to send everyday at the same time. ❌
-  - Developed GUI instead
+  - Developed GUI instead.
+Created [script](https://github.com/mcnabbian/automated_journal/blob/master/send_email.py) that auto sent email when ran then changed my mind.
 3. Format that message with relevant language..
 HTML? ✅
   - Kinda, emails sends HTML and if that's blocked by the receiver, uses plain-text
-4. Save replies to database/file. ❌
+4. Save replies to database/file. ✅
   - Using and saving emails not a priority
 5. I will then modify the program to send a message to my desktop using a GUI. 	✅
   - This seems like the same idea as step #7.
 Not a priority for right now.